 The transcript must cover the full length of studies.
 If the degree includes course units that the student has completed at another institution and the transferred credits are not indicated in detail on the transcript of records, a separate transcript of records regarding the transferred credits should be submitted.

-University Admissions Finland only accepts official transcripts of records.
+University of Oulu only accepts official transcripts of records.

 On the online application, you are asked to describe the grading scale used at the institution at the time of study.
 The grading scale must include all the grades and marks that appear on the applicant’s transcript of records.
 The description should include the grades in relation to each other and clearly depict the highest and lowest grade, as well as which grades are passing grades and which are a fail.
 You are also asked to provide a direct link to an official website where the information on the grading scale can be verified.